Digital History Projects in the AP U.S. History Classroom

 Digital APUSH is the product of Advanced Placement United States History students at Sunapee High School in Sunapee, New Hampshire.
 Completed each May following the AP Exam, these digital history projects introduce students to alternative methods of historical research, concentrating on text analysis, data collection, and the creation of data visualizations.

 With each annual project it is hoped that students make a small but original contribution to historical scholarship.
 However, the projects are primarily about getting students to "do history" in a modern way.
 Instead of requiring simple reading and writing about the past, students are asked to work with large amounts of data, find meaning in the data, use digital tools to display insights visually, and then share everything online.
 In short, Digital APUSH students are asked to act like 21st-century apprentice historians, examining the past quantitatively and taking research beyond textbooks, library books, periodicals, and traditional primary sources.
 Learn more about Digital APUSH and practicing digital history in the high school classroom.

 In 2015, student work focused on text-mining the State and Provincial Papers of New Hampshire, which led to an analysis of anti-federalism within New Hampshire.
 In 2016, students concentrated on using the Library of Congress' Chronicling America newspaper database in order to track coverage of events nationwide over time.
 This 2016 project won the K-12 prize in the Chronicling America Historic Newspaper Data Challenge.
-You can learn more about the 2016 project, entitled Revealing History with Chronicling America, on the NEH website <link to story coming in April 2017>.
+You can learn more about the 2016 project, entitled Revealing History with Chronicling America, on the NEH website.